 On June 4, 2018, the Company entered into the Fifth Amendment to the Facility Agreement to (i) reduce the revolving commitments thereunder from \$150.0 million to \$25.0 million, (ii) extend the termination date of the revolving commitments from May 22, 2019 to June 4, 2023, (iii) refinance the then-existing term loan and revolving loans under the Facility Agreement into a \$65.0 million term loan and (iv) reduce the applicable interest rate margins and commitment fees.
 Term loans must be repaid in quarterly installments, beginning on June 30, 2018, with the remaining outstanding principal and accrued and unpaid interest being due and payable on June 4, 2023.
-After giving effect to the amendment, \$65.0 million aggregate principal amount of term loans and no revolving loans were outstanding under the Facility Agreement as of June 28, 2018.
+After giving effect to the amendment, \$65.0 million aggregate principal amount of term loans and no revolving loans were outstanding under the Facility Agreement.
 In addition, the Fifth Amendment to the Facility Agreement contains an accordion feature permitting the Company to request an increase in the revolving loan facility to provide up to an aggregate of \$200.0 million in additional commitments, subject to customary terms and conditions, and provided that no default or event of default exists at the time of such request.
-The Fifth Amendment is considered debt extinguishment of which the Company recognized interest expenses of \$0.1 million from remaining unamortized debt issuance costs in consolidated statements of operations and comprehensive income.
-As of September 28, 2018 and June 29, 2018, \$63.4 million and \$64.2 million aggregate principal amount of term loans and no revolving loans were outstanding under the Facility Agreement.
+As of March 29, 2019 and June 29, 2018, \$61.8 million and \$64.2 million aggregate principal amount of term loans, respectively, and no revolving loans were outstanding under the Facility Agreement.